joshineeraj/EngineeringPoc/README.md

 # EngineeringPoc
-An application interface to Create Feature Requests.
+An application interface to create feature requests.
 A feature request is a request for a feauture into the existing piece of software